To learn more about the frenulum, read the previous article Short Tongue Frenulum: To Cut or Not to Cut?

 - An infection may appear over the next couple of days;

 - Cutting of the Wharton duct, a saliva duct;

 The Laser Surgery Approach

 Another surgical procedure is now available—laser.
+The scientific data for 2022 do not show that the laser is superior to the scissors for this kind of procedure.
 This procedure requires equipment and training.
 Laser surgery has clear benefits during a frenectomy:

 - Immediate cauterisation: this medical technique seals the blood vessels during the operation and limits or eliminates post-op bleeding;

 - Reduced inflammation, as less tissue trauma.
 Everything heals quicker due to this.

 - Less pain after surgery: less inflammation means less pressure;